-As explained more fully in the Head of Finance's Responsibilities Statement, the Head of Finance is responsible for the preparation of the Council's Statement of Accounts, that include the accounting statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom and for being satisfied that they give a true and fair view.
-Our responsibility is to audit and express an opinion on the accounting statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+As explained more fully in the Head of Finance's Responsibilities Statement, the Head of Finance is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom, and for being satisfied that they give a true and fair view.
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.

-Scope of the audit of the accounting statements
+Scope of the audit of the financial statements

-An audit involves obtaining evidence about the amounts and disclosures in the accounting statements sufficient to give reasonable assurance that the accounting statements are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of: whether the accounting policies are appropriate to the Council's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the Head of Finance; and the overall presentation of the accounting statements.
-In addition, we read all the financial and non-financial information in the explanatory foreword to identify material inconsistencies with the audited accounting statements.
+An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
+This includes an assessment of: whether the accounting policies are appropriate to Rochford District Council's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the Head of Finance; and the overall presentation of the financial statements.
+In addition, we read all the financial and non-financial information in the Explanatory Foreword to identify material inconsistencies with the audited financial statements.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.

-Opinion on accounting statements
+Opinion on financial statements

-In our opinion the accounting statements:
+In our opinion the financial statements:

-- give a true and fair view of the state of Rochford District Council's affairs as at 31 March 2011 and of its income - and expenditure for the year then ended; and - have been properly prepared in accordance with applicable law and the CIPFA/LASAAC Code of Practice on

-Local Authority Accounting in the United Kingdom 2010/11.
+- give a true and fair view of the financial position of Rochford District Council as at 31 March 2012 and of its expenditure and income for the year then ended: and - have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2011/12.

-Opinion on other matter
+Opinion on other matters

-In our opinion, the information given in the Explanatory Foreword for the financial year for which the accounting statements are prepared is consistent with the accounting statements.
+In our opinion, the information given in the Explanatory Foreword for the financial year for which the financial statements are prepared is consistent with the financial statements.

-Matters on which we are required to report by exception
+Matters on which we report by exception